CHICAGO TRAIN ACCIDENT LAWYER

 For accidents that cause long-term disabilities and medical issues, many victims will require extended care.

-In the event that a train accident causes severe injuries, some victims may not be able to return to work either temporarily or permanently.
-Under the law, victims may receive compensation for lost wages between the time of the injury and the conclusion of the lawsuit.
+In the event that a train crash causes severe injuries, some victims may not be able to return to work either temporarily or permanently.
+Under the law, victims may receive damages for lost wages between the time of the injury and the conclusion of the lawsuit.

 Lost Earning Potential

-Train accident victims can receive compensation for the amount of money they would’ve earned from their jobs if they were never injured.
+Victims can receive damages for the amount of money they would’ve earned from their jobs if they were never injured.

 Non-economic damages provide compensation to victims for losses that monetary value can’t measure.
 Common non-economic damages include: